 I joined Pendennis band at a very difficult time of my life undergoing very tough experiences.
 It only required courage to take this bold step.
 However, key among them was the weight loss motivation.
 Not only did playing the horns increase my adrenaline levels hence burning more calories but also helped me get rid of my poor eating habits… I mean it!
 I know it sounds very awkward but take this from me, eating had become a form of addiction for me.

-It was hard to control my eating habit
+It was hard to control my eating habit in Europe

 I would spend much of my time on my 21 inch flat screen TV watching movies while taking couch potatoes, corns and other junkies.
 I knew was heading to obesity but this was beyond my control.
 However, spending most of my time in the band really helped me go back to healthy habits and finally was able to control my weight.